Your Guide to Renewing Green Card in the US

-- Wait for your renewed green card to arrive.
+- Wait for your renewed card to arrive.

 In many cases, especially if you have allowed your conditional permanent status to lapse, it may be necessary to retain the services of Abogados de Migracion en Atlanta.
-If English is not your first language, bilingual attorneys can more easily explain the necessary steps to help you legally remain in the U.S.
+If English is not your first language, a bilingual law firm can more easily explain the necessary steps to help you legally remain in the U.S.

 If you select a private company to take care of this immigrant visa job, you will have to send the completed government forms directly to USCIS and any other government agency.
 You will have to take care of the other supporting documents on your own.
 That’s why it is recommended to consult with an attorney first.